ntu-dasl-sg/tephra-spatial-public/data/README_for these datasets.md

 A complete description of the data is provided in our manuscript.

 ## 1 - Kelud_deposit_after2-3days_CVGHM_81points.csv
-Deposits were measured 2-3 days post-eruption
+Deposits were measured 2-3 days post-eruption.

 ## 2 - Kelud_deposit_after3weeks_Maeno_50points.csv
-Measurements taken three weeks later (though they argue that the thicknesses would not have compacted down or been washed away at all during this time...)
+Measurements taken three weeks later.
 Data is from supplementary from this paper by Maeno: http://dx.doi.org/10.1016/j.jvolgeores.2017.03.002